nobody246/fastTalk/README.md

 # fastTalk
-A simple multi-speech-synthesis-compatible user interface, to make speech synthesis commence sooner than the completion of the sentence.
+A simple multi-speech-synthesizer-compatible user interface, to make speech synthesis commence sooner than the completion of the sentence.

 A simple script that layers over one of any of the multiple command line accessible speech synthesis engines on Linux,